dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/intermediate-result-receiver.md

 **Parameters**

-`pResult` The received binary image unit.
+`pResult`: The received binary image unit.

-`info` The IntermediateResultExtraInfo object that contains the extra info of intermediate result.
+`info`: The IntermediateResultExtraInfo object that contains the extra info of intermediate result.

 ### onTextureDetectionResultUnitReceived